Strange Adventures in Infinite Space: Development

+The gameplay of the game evolved as they worked on it, including rare events that might threaten the whole galaxy, and abilities that would "break" some of the game's normal rules.
 Although the game's development had no deadline, it was completed with part-time work from three people over six months, or the equivalent of two full-time months.
 Designer Rich Carlson credits the team's efficiency to their small size, which also allowed them to listen closely to feedback from testers.
+Released in 2002, Carlson hoped that the experience would prove the success of short, replayable games, comparing it to a growing trend of other short independent projects in the game industry.

 Release

-Strange Adventures In Infinite Space was released on March 15, 2002 by boardgame developer-publisher Cheapass Games.
+Strange Adventures In Infinite Space was released on March 15, 2002, by boardgame developer-publisher Cheapass Games.
+As indie game portals did not exist at the time, the boardgame publisher provided a point of distribution, and the manufacture of several physical copies of the game on compact disc.

 Sequels

 Digital Eel followed Strange Adventures In Infinite Space with a self-funded sequel, working on the game for one and a half years part-time.
-Designer Rich Carlson described the game as "a hybrid, part strategy game, part adventure game and part starship combat game, similar in some ways to games like Pirates! and Star Control II."
+Designer Rich Carlson described the game as "a hybrid, part strategy game, part adventure game and part starship combat game, similar in some ways to games like Pirates! and Star Control II".
 Their goal for the game's development was to add features that had previously been left out of their previous game, and to improve the game's depth and graphical quality.
 Weird Worlds: Return to Infinite Space was released for the PC and iPad in 2005.

-By 2013, the crowd-funded Infinite Space III: Sea of Stars was developed using crowdfunding.
-The game was later released in 2015.
+By 2013, Infinite Space III: Sea of Stars was developed using crowdfunding.
+The game featured new species that the team had imagined while making the previous games, such as the Calatians.
+Infinite Space III was released in 2015.
+The success of the games also led to multiple board game spinoffs set in the same universe, including Eat Electric Death, and Infinite Space Explorers.

-Re-Releases
+Re-releases

 On November 11, 2005, the source code became freely available under the GNU GPL, though without the other game content.
-Since September 28, 2009, Strange Adventures In Infinite Space was made available as freeware, including the game content.
-Due to the source code availability ports to alternative platforms emerged, for instance for the ARM and Linux based OpenPandora.
-It was also released for Pocket PC and Palm by British developer/publisher, Astraware.
-License changed to GPLv3 and assets to CC-BY-NC-4.0 on May 18, 2020.
+Since September 2009, Strange Adventures In Infinite Space was made available as freeware, including the game content.
+It was also released for Pocket PC and Palm by British developer and publisher, Astraware.

 In 2020, Strange Adventures in Infinite Space was reissued by Digital Eel and Chris Collins with support for contemporary Windows, macOS, and Linux operating systems.
 Digital Eel opted to make the release for free, and included community mods that were developed to expand the game on its original release.